danielguillan/responder/README.md

 #### Breakpoint Groups

 You might have noticed from the example above that we where able to `respond-to(mobile-only)`, but how?
 We didn't define any mobile (only) breakpoint in our list.
-Well, that's some of the magic behind Respond-to.
+Well, that's some of the magic behind Responder.
 It automatically creates breakpoint groups based on your breakpoint names.

 Groups are sets of breakpoints whose names share the same root followed by a dash (-).
-For example `mobile` is the group Respond-to creates for the `mobile-portrait` and `mobile-landscape` breakpoints.
+For example `mobile` is the group Responder creates for the `mobile-portrait` and `mobile-landscape` breakpoints.

 Given the example breakpoint list above, `respond-to(mobile-only)` will output the following css: